EEGNet: A Compact Convolutional Network for EEG-based Brain-Computer Interfaces: Materials and Methods

+We use the same xDAWN+RG model parameters across all comparisons (P300, ERN, MRCP) with the exception of the initial number of EEG channels to use, which was set to 56 for ERN and 64 for P300 and MRCP.
+While the original solution used an ensemble of bagged classifiers, for this analysis we only compared a single model with this approach to a single EEGNet model on identical training and test sets, as we expect any gains from ensemble learning to benefit both approaches equally.
+The original solution also used a set of ``meta features'' that were specific to that data collection.
+As the goal of this work is to investigate a general-purpose CNN model for EEG-based BCIs, we omitted the use of these features as they are specific to that particular data collection.

-For oscillatory-based classification of SMR, the reference algorithm is the One-Versus-Rest (OVR) filter-bank common spatial pattern (FBCSP) algorithm as described in \cite{Ang2012}.
-Note that the FBCSP classifiers in \cite{Ang2012} were trained \textit{within-subject}, while the EEGNet classifiers were trained \textit{across-subject}.
+For oscillatory-based classification of SMR, the traditional approach is our own implementation of the One-Versus-Rest (OVR) filter-bank common spatial pattern (FBCSP) algorithm as described in \cite{Ang2012}.
+Here we provide a brief summary of our approach: